 Created by Michael Koryta

-It's tempting to simply rag on author Michael Koryta's age (or lack of it), but that would just be too easy.
+It’s tempting to simply rag on author Michael Koryta’s age (or lack of it) when he published his first book, but that would just be too easy.

 Impulsive, thirty-something Perry is an ex-cop who left the department under a bit of a cloud, but is mostly held in check by the older (and presumably wiser) Pritchard.
 They run their agency from out of al old bank building, and make an interesting team.
 Right from that first book, I knew I wanted to see where Koryta was going to take these guys.